AlpineNow/PFA_Examples/README.md

      curl --data '{"Sepal_length" : "1.0","Sepal_width" : "1.0", "Petal_length" : "1.0","Petal_width" : "1.0"}' http://localhost:9092/alpine/score/my_first_model
 #### Get model metrics
      curl http://localhost:9092/alpine/metrics/my_first_model

+### Kafka scoring
+Simple PFA scoring engine, consuming from a specified Kafka topic, and publishing results to a specified topic.
+Command-line arguments specify the IP and port of the Kafka broker, the topic to consume the topic to publish and the PFA document to leverage, as illustrated below.

 # Test resources
 * **iris_lor_model.pfa** - A PFA representation of a logisitic regression model trained on the well known Iris data set.
 This PFA doc can be used on conjunction with the included version of the iris.csv dataset to perform scoring experiments.
 * **iris.csv** - A copy of the well known Iris data set, with labels removed.